-Staff and volunteers performing needle exchanges will be offered hepatitis B vaccination free of charge from the health unit, if not already vaccinated.
-Staff, students, or volunteers working in the Exchange Works program must always use routine practices.
-Routine practices reduce the risk when exposed to someone else's blood or body fluids.
+Staff, students, or volunteers working in the Exchange Works program must always use Routine Practices.
+Routine Practices reduce the risk when exposed to someone else's blood or body fluids.
 We cannot always tell if a person has an infection so we must treat all blood and body fluids as potentially infectious.
 More information is available on the Blood and Body Fluid fact sheet.
 Staff must remain vigilant in all situations when handling biohazard containers or when approached by clients exchanging needles/syringes and supplies.
 Protective equipment such as tongs and approved biohazard containers are to be kept on hand at all times.
 Prompt response to an accidental needle stick injury is extremely important for the safety of the individual involved.
 Any injury such as a scrape, puncture, or scratch involving a needle, regardless of the degree of severity must be reported to the immediate manager or designate as soon as possible.
 Where appropriate workers compensation forms are to be completed in the event of an accidental needle stick injury.